status-im/hackathon/submissions/README.md

 ## About me
-Software enginneer passionated into decentralisation and especially Ethereum.
+Software engineer passionate into decentralization and especially Ethereum.
 I tried to manage a few hours every nights to achieve this hackaton.
-It is a very strainghtforward use case but the aim was to illustrate how to disrupt and modernize a business case such as private tutoring.
+It is a very straightforward use case but the aim was to illustrate how to disrupt and modernize a business case such as private tutoring.

 ## Technologies & Architecture
-The dapp follows the following architrcture:
+The dapp follows the following architecture:
 <Diagram>

 The backend contains three main contracts: